Deflection angle in the strong deflection limit for static and axisymmetric spacetimes: Local curvature, matter fields, and quasinormal modes: Introduction

-The relation between QNMs and the SDL is particularly significant in light of recent gravitational wave observations, where the ringdown phase has been detected and matched with theoretical predictions~\cite{LIGOScientific:2016aoc,LIGOScientific:2016dsl,LIGOScientific:2020tif}.
-This underscores the importance of understanding the local geometry near the photon sphere in interpreting strong-field gravitational wave signals.
+The relation between QNMs and the SDL is particularly significant in light of recent gravitational wave observations, where the ringdown phase has been detected and found to be consistent, within the current observational uncertainties, with the theoretical predictions of general relativity~\cite{LIGOScientific:2016aoc,LIGOScientific:2016dsl,LIGOScientific:2020tif, Bolokhov:2025uxz}.
+This consistency between the measured and predicted QNM frequencies provides empirical support for the validity of the underlying theoretical framework and motivates further efforts to connect these modes with other observable phenomena in strong gravitational fields.
+Since the QNM frequencies in the eikonal limit are determined by the properties of unstable photon orbits, this underscores the importance of understanding the local geometry near the photon sphere in interpreting strong-field gravitational wave signals.

 In this work, we generalize the coordinate-invariant formulation of the deflection angle in the SDL to static and axisymmetric spacetimes with reflection symmetry.
-We show that the SDL coefficients can be expressed in terms of local geometric and matter field quantities evaluated at the unstable photon circular orbit.
+We show that the SDL coefficients can be expressed in terms of local geometric and matter field quantities evaluated at the unstable circular photon orbit.
 Furthermore, we reformulate these coefficients using curvature-based quantities, such as the electric part of the Weyl tensor and Newman--Penrose (NP) scalars and apply the formalism to several explicit spacetimes to illustrate its physical relevance.
 Using the relation between the SDL and the QNM, we derive a new expression for the QNM frequency in terms of local curvature and matter field quantities.